BillyZhaohengLi/2dShooterGame/DEVELOPMENT.md

  * Shot class added; contains all shots fired in a level and has an internal struct which contains the parameters of individual shots in the level.
  * Able to detect collision between shots and walls; working on bouncing shots off walls if a collision occurs.
  * _TODO on April 19_: fix collision between shots and walls and add collision between player and walls/ shots and players(easy).
 Hopefully add game interface (start, settings, etc.).
+### April 19:
+ * finished implementing shot bouncing and deleting shots after a set number of bounces.

 ## Days left to work on project: 6.5 days
 * April 19 (half day)